A514 steel

 A514 is a particular type of high strength steel, which is quenched and tempered alloy steel, with a yield strength of 100,000 psi (100 ksi or approximately 700 MPa).
 The ArcelorMittal trademarked name is T-1.
 A514 is primarily used as a structural steel for building construction.
 A517 is a closely related alloy that is used for the production of high-strength pressure vessels.

-This is a standard set by the standards organization ASTM International, a voluntary standards development organizations that sets technical standards for materials, products, systems, and services.
+This is a standard set by the standards organization ASTM International, a voluntary standards development organization that sets technical standards for materials, products, systems, and services.

 Specifications

 A514

 The tensile yield strength of A514 alloys is specified as at least 100 ksi for thicknesses up to 2.5 in thick plate, and at least 110 ksi ultimate tensile strength, with a specified ultimate range of 110–130 ksi.
 Plates from 2.5 to 6.0 in thick have specified strength of 90 ksi (yield) and 100–130 ksi (ultimate).